umberto-fontanazza/kiruna-explorer/server/test/Test-notes.md

 ## US 8.
 As an Urban Planner I want to search documents So that I can find what I am interested in

+All the filter part are writed in the US6, im waiting to do the search bar.

 ## US 9.
 As an Urban Planner I want to define the geolocated area of a document on the map